 During PRIDE training, the licensing process, and ongoing, foster caregivers are affirmed that they are an integral part of the child welfare team.
 They are encouraged to be open with caseworkers and other appropriate service providers about what is happening with the child in their home.
-Foster caregivers are informed about critical issues that require immediate notification of the agency and may require a call to UCAN's 24-hour emergency line.
+Foster caregivers are informed about significant events that require immediate notification of the agency and may require a call to UCAN's 24-hour emergency line.

 UCAN provides opportunities for foster caregivers to share on-going information through frequent and regular home visits by the child's caseworker.
 Foster caregivers receive training to be able to effectively advocate for their children in court hearings and school staffings, foster caregivers are strongly encouraged to participate in school staffings, quarterly Child and Family Team meetings, discharge planning meetings, Administrative Case Reviews, and Court Hearings.
-Foster caregivers in the Specialized care or Adolescent Foster Care programs are expected to participate fully as members of the treatment team in quarterly treatment planning meetings.
+Foster caregivers in the Specialized care or Adolescent Foster Care programs are expected to participate fully as members of the clinical treatment team in quarterly treatment planning meetings.

-17(2) THE RESPONSIBILITY TO RESPECT THE CONFIDENTIALITY OF INFORMATION CONCERNING FOSTER

-CHILDREN AND THEIR FAMILIES AND ACT APPROPRIATELY WITHIN APPLICABLE CONFIDENTIALITY LAWS AND REGULATIONS.
+17(2) THE RESPONSIBILITY TO RESPECT THE CONFIDENTIALITY OF INFORMATION CONCERNING FOSTER CHILDREN AND THEIR FAMILIES AND ACT APPROPRIATELY WITHIN APPLICABLE CONFIDENTIALITY LAWS AND REGULATIONS.

 Foster Caregivers receive the Foster Caregiver Manual at Pre-Service training; outlined in this manual is the Department's policy on confidentiality.
 Additionally, the issue of confidentiality is reiterated annually during trainings, home visits and other structured events like Administrative Case Reviews and Court.
-Foster caregivers sign a UCAN confidentiality agreement at the time of licensing, indicating their acceptance and agreement to abide by rules and requirements regarding confidentiality.
+Foster caregivers sign a UCAN confidentiality agreement at the time of licensing, indicating their acceptance and agreement to abide by rules and requirements regarding confidentiality and we support the foster caregivers in navigating areas where they may need more information in order to care for the youth in their homes.